Get Involved

 • Participate in ad-hoc membership work groups concerning advocacy and early childhood initiatives

-• Bring ideas and improvements to the employer toolkit and other outreach and education efforts
+• Bring ideas and improvements to the employer services and other outreach and education efforts

 Executive Members*

-• Participate in exclusive, invitation-only VIP roundtables and private events with high profile business leaders, policymakers, and speakers
+• Invitation to VIP private events with high-profile business leaders, policymakers, and

-• Eligible for nomination and election to the EPIC Board of Directors**
+• Eligibility for nomination and election to the EPIC Board of Directors

 *Nomination from current EPIC Executive or Board Member required to become an Executive Member